rygo6/GTThreading/README.md

 This is a higher level abstraction which will use System.Threading when it can, and the System.Threading.ThreadPool for Windows Store apps to replicate similar functionality to System.threading.

 Also utilized is a C method which will change the priority of a thread through low level Posix Thread functionality on iOS.
-This will be used automatically on iOS rather to get around the issue of Thread.Priority not working on IL2CPP.
+This will be used automatically on iOS to get around the issue of Thread.Priority not working on IL2CPP.

 Usage is as follows:
 ```